PassionOverPain/WebDev-website/README.md

 # WebDev-website
-This project website is owned by s227284240n (Me) a website project issued during my web development course.
-The initial template was adapted from bootstrap.
+This project website is owned by s227284240n (Me)
+The initial template was adapted from bootstrap from a template called The Knight template.
+The repository hosts my website for my Web Applications Development course.